Vanessa Ferrari: 2021

 Ferrari made her return to the all-around at the 3rd Italian Serie A of 2021, over four years after her last all-around performance at the 2016 Olympic Games.
 She placed first in the all-around and helped Brixia place first as a team.
 In April Ferrari was selected to represent Italy at the European Championships in Basel alongside Alice D'Amato, Martina Maggio, and Giorgia Villa.
 During qualifications she finished seventh in the all-around and fourth on floor exercise, qualifying to both finals.
 Ferrari later withdrew from the all-around final as a precaution.
 On the last day of event finals she won the bronze medal on floor exercise, behind Jessica Gadirova of Great Britain and Angelina Melnikova of Russia, performing the exercise on the notes of "Bella ciao" and dedicating the medal to the Liberation Day of Italy.
 This medal came 7 years after her last medal in European Championships, and 15 years after her first one.

-Ferrari competed at the Doha World Cup where she placed first in the all-around.
+Ferrari competed at the Doha World Cup where she placed first on floor exercise.
 As a result, she earned her nominative berth to compete at the 2020 Summer Olympics, her fourth Olympic Games.
 Weeks before the start of the Games, Giorgia Villa was injured and Ferrari was chosen to replace her on the four-person Italian team.

 Ferrari represented Italy at the 2020 Summer Olympics in Tokyo, Japan alongside Asia D'Amato, Alice D'Amato, and Martina Maggio.
 The four qualified for the team finals and placed fourth with a total score of 163.638.
 Ferrari herself qualified in first place to the floor exercise final with a score of 14.166.
-She placed second in the final behind gold medalist Jade Carey of the US and ahead of bronze medalists Mai Murakami of Japan and Angelina Melnikova of Russia (under the Russian Olympic Committee) with a score of 14.200.
+She placed second in the final behind gold medallist Jade Carey of the United States and ahead of bronze medallists Mai Murakami of Japan and Angelina Melnikova of Russia (under the Russian Olympic Committee) with a score of 14.200.

 In competing at her fourth Olympic Games, Ferrari became the fourth female artistic gymnast to become a four-time Olympian following four-time Olympian Olga Tass (1948–1960), eight-time Olympian Oksana Chusovitina (1992–2020), and five-time Olympian Daniele Hypólito (2000–2016).

-Achievements
+2024

+Ferrari intended to return to competition in 2024 with the hopes of making her fifth Olympic team.
+However she suffered a calf injury in the lead up to the Italian national championships.
+On October 9, 2024 Ferrari announced her retirement from the sport.
+In December she was awarded the Lifetime Achievement Award from the Oscar of Brescia Sport.